Madatech (Israel National Museum of Science, Technology, and Space) in Haifa is a leading museum in its field.

 Madatech education building had two additional exhibitions.
 They were Map It and Digitali.

-How Much Time a visit to Madatech Takes?
+How Much Time Does a visit to Madatech Takes?

 The number of hours you spend at Madatech depends on the age of your children.
-As I mentioned above, this was my third visit to Madatech during recent years.
-And when my daughter was a preschooler, our visit lasted about three hours, and a big portion of it was in the science park.
+As I mentioned, this was my third visit to Madatech in recent years.
+And when my daughter was a preschooler, our visit lasted about three hours, and a significant portion of it was in the science park.
 During our last visit, she was already in the third grade, and our visit lasted five hours, and we visited all the exhibitions.

-Madatech similarly to other Science museums in Israel is aimed at children.
-Most of the exhibits are interactive, where children can explore, play, and have fun.
+Madatech, similarly to other Science museums in Israel, is aimed at children.
+Most exhibits are interactive, where children can explore, play, and have fun.
 Thus children (including mine) love Madatech.
-And though I remember many of the exhibits from previous visits, for kids each time is like the first time.
+And though I remember many of the exhibits from previous visits, for kids, each time is like the first time.
 Thus we keep coming back every couple of years.

 Have you ever been to Madatech in Haifa?
 Tell us about your experience in the comments below.